-Every day, the Conservation Officer Service is building on its vision to be a progressive and respected leader in environmental compliance, shared stewardship and public safety.
+Every day, the Conservation Officer Service (COS) is building on its vision to be a progressive and respected leader in environmental compliance and enforcement, shared stewardship and public safety.

 The COS recognizes that maintaining public trust and confidence in the communities it serves is essential.
 Public feedback is welcomed and encouraged.